 ‘What would your ideal solution look like?

-Whether you are bidding for local or central government contracts, you will have a clarification period before the deadline to ask the buyer any relevant questions you may have.
+Whether you are bidding for local or central government contracts, there will be a clarification period before the deadline allowing you to ask buyers any relevant questions you may have.
 If you don’t fully understand what the buyer is asking for, whether it be confusing terminology or vague specifications, you stand a better chance of winning the work by using the designated communications channels and getting clarification before you submit a bid.

-To ensure the tendering process is transparent and all suppliers receive the same information, your question and the buyer’s answer will be made available to all.
+To ensure the tendering process is transparent and all suppliers receive the same information, your question and the buyer’s answer will be made available to all other interested parties.

 If you are going to make use of the clarification process, we recommend considering the following:

-When you are unsuccessful it can be easy to accept the loss and just move on to the next opportunity, but what if you were the second choice, or assumed you scored well when in fact your responses did not meet the buyer’s needs?
+When you are unsuccessful it can be easy to accept the loss and just move on to the next opportunity, but what if you were the buyer’s second choice, or assumed you scored well when in fact your responses did not meet the requirements?
 Would you want to know?